Sazooka/azure-terraform-examples/docs/index.md

 # About
 This site provides practical Azure IaC examples and design notes for learners and individual developers.

+In addition to published examples, I am also open to technical discussions and consultations related to Azure architecture, Infrastructure as Code (Terraform), and design trade-offs in real-world environments.

 ## Who Am I?
 I'm a cloud infrastructure engineer based in Japan, currently preparing for international job opportunities.
 This repository represents my journey learning Azure and Terraform while documenting practical patterns that go beyond official documentation.

+I focus not only on how to build infrastructure, but also on why certain design decisions are made under specific constraints such as cost, security, and operational complexity.

 ## Purpose of Contributions
 Contributions are voluntary donations to support Azure usage costs and documentation activities.